symbioquine/farmOS_wfs/README.md

 * Only supports WFS 1.1.0 / GML 3.1.1 currently
 * Only supports features with single geometries of the types; point, polygon, or line string
-* Currently only supports fixed asset intrinsic geometry - log-based geometry should be coming soon
 * Only supports querying/updating/deleting by simple filters on BBOX or feature id - more complex OGC Filter operations may be supported in the future
 * Only supports the [EPSG:4326](https://epsg.io/4326) spatial reference system (SRS) which farmOS uses - QGIS and similar software generally supports reprojection of data sources into other SRS'
 * Only supports PHP >= 7.4 - earlier versions will not work